There's a good reason that helicopter looks like a whale.

 The Combine from the Half-Life 2 use living, grown/built units as powerful shock troops; one example is the Combine Gunship, pictured above.
 All of them are implied to be aliens turned into Slave Mooks by the Combine, just the same as humans are turned into Overwatch soldiers.

-Also in Morrowind, players can employ Silt Striders: gigantic, domesticated arthropods that are used to rapidly travel from city to city in the game world.
+Players can employ Silt Striders: gigantic, domesticated arthropods that are used to rapidly travel from city to city in the game world.
 The striders essentially appear akin to enormous fleas.
 The striders have portions of their shell removed from their back so that the driver, or 'caravaner', can poke at the sensitive flesh underneath to goad the strider in the desired direction.
 Their shells are further carved or modified to hold cargo or passengers, based on need.

 In Skyrim, the Falmer, a race of fallen elves, have a symbiotic relationship with insectoid creatures known as Chaurus.
 Much of their technology looks like Chaurus body parts that are still moving.
 Also, Telvanni technology returns in Dragonborn.

 In The Conduit, the Drudge weapons are all based on this trope, including the Drudge themselves.
 Reloading a weapon is invariably accompanied by squishy noises.